BAMresearch/NFDI4IngScientificWorkflowRequirements/docs/vision_challenges.rst

 .. _metadata:

-Level 2: findable & reusable code & data
+Findable & reusable code & data
 ----------------------------------------

 TODO

 .. _workflow:

-Level 3: published research workflows
+Published research workflows
 -------------------------------------

 TODO: this section would be on simply published workflows to see how data flows